 Dick lives with his wife and daughter in Dublin, New Hampshire.

-Hilary Pennington serves as Vice President, Education, Free Expression and Creativity at the Ford Foundation.
+Hilary Pennington serves as Executive Vice President for Program at the Ford Foundation.
 Prior to joining the foundation, she worked as an independent consultant on postsecondary education, transitions from high school, and intergenerational change.

 Her projects included the Next American University project of the New America Foundation and leadership of The Generations Initiative, a project funded by national foundations to develop effective responses to the challenges and opportunities of the dramatic demographic shifts occurring in the U.S.